General undergraduate program FAQs

 A student can expect to study at least three hours per week for every class unit.
 For example: 15 class units = 45 hours of study time per week.

 Our majors are designed to be completed in four years (eight semesters).
 Academic advising and our structured four-year plans assist students in graduating on time.
 Although the College has a four-year graduation policy, there are times when an additional semester may be warranted.
-Four-year plans for all engineering majors can be found in the College of Engineering Undergraduate Guide.
+Four-year plans for first year students, and five-semester plans for transfer students, for all engineering majors can be found in the College of Engineering Undergraduate Guide.

 The lower-division requirements for the EECS computer science option offered in the College of Engineering emphasize science and math and lead to a Bachelor of Science degree.
 Computer science in the College of Letters & Science requires a greater number of non-technical courses and leads to a Bachelor of Arts degree.
 More information about the two programs can be found on the EECS website.